-In May 2017, construction started on our new $75 million green energy power plant at the Tableland Mill.
-It will turn 100 per cent renewable sugarcane fibre known as bagasse, into green energy.
+Our $86 million green energy power plant at the Tableland Mill converts 100 per cent renewable sugarcane fibre, known as bagasse, into green energy.

-Once the plant comes online in mid-2018, it will produce 24 megawatts of electricity – enough to power 26,280 homes – which is the entire population of the Tableland region.
+The power plant produces 24 megawatts of electricity – enough to power 26,280 homes – which is the entire population of the Tableland region.

-The project heralds the start of our bold vision to step-change from a raw sugar company into a diversified sugarcane business with multiple bio-products.
+The project heralds the start of our vision to evolve from a raw sugar company into a diversified sugarcane business with multiple bio-products.

-The power plant is our flagship project where agricultural waste will be transformed into baseload power.
+The power plant is our flagship project which will transform agricultural waste into baseload power.

 To complement supplies of bagasse, we are actively exploring additional crops that will stabilise power production for 12 months of the year.